-As part of its remit the Society provides a number of important guidelines and policy directives designed to inform and assist our members in the practical and professional application of psychology, from research and teaching to clinical practice.
-Highlighted here are some of our most vital pieces of documentation, along with a link to our wider database.
+As part of its remit the society provides a number of important guidelines and policy directives designed to inform and assist our members in the practical and professional application of psychology, from research and teaching to clinical practice.

 The Society's Code of Ethics and Conduct is designed to guide all members of the British Psychological Society in their day-to-day professional conduct.

 It focusses on our four primary ethical principles of respect, competence, responsibility, and integrity.